 SHI has released two new interactive games on its “Tlingit Language Games” app and added quizzes and score tracking to it and to its “Learning Tlingit” app.

 U.S. News & World Report—A group of Alaska natives and residents have been gathering to learn about the Tlingit language, which only about 100 people can currently speak fluently. ...

-SHI through its Scholarship Committee has chosen a well-known language advocate and assistant professor of Alaska Native languages as the 2016 recipient of its annual Judson L.
+SHI through its Scholarship Committee has chosen a Ph.D. candidate and Native education advocate as the 2017 recipient of its annual Judson L.

 SHI has released two culturally-based children’s books based on the Haida culture that reflect the Native worldview.

 On the last day of Sealaska Heritage’s first education conference, Our Cultural Landscape, keynote speaker Dr.